And now a word for our sponsors

 So for Phase Two, we have now created a new Community Interest Company (HERE) to take over all (or at least some) of the production of the PIElink, in its current form and scope, aiming to maintain and consolidate the current site's remit.

+The company will now receive 40% of the income from all sales of the PIE Abacus (HERE).
+This will provide us with a medium-term income generation stream.
 Yet it may be some time before the sales of the PIE Abacus will start to bring in some income to do that.
-In the short term, therefore, it would be very helpful to have some additional assistance to tide us over the transition, either in the form of philanthropic funding and investment, or via 'services in kind'.
+In the short term, therefore, it would be very helpful to have some additional support to tide us over the transition.

-There are various other options in addition, such as sponsorship, secondment, and 'services in kind' (HERE).
-We are certainly keen to partner with other agencies that see the continuing and growing PIElink as a valuable resource for their work and their staff and users.
+This interim development support (in the 'scale up' stage ) may be in the form of philanthropic funding and investment, or via funded research and development (R&D) initiatives.
+There are also various other options in addition, such as sponsorship, secondment, and 'services in kind' (HERE).
+We are certainly keen to partner with other agencies that see the continuing and growing PIElink as a valuable resource for their work and their staff and users (2).

-But in fact, with sufficient income (HERE), over time we will able to expand in the provision of more inter-active sessions, and so to realise the ambition for the site to be self sufficient, operating as a resource and a virtual home for a community-of practice.
+But in fact, with sufficient income (HERE), over time we will able to expand in the provision of more inter-active sessions, and so to realise the ambition for the site to be self sufficient, operating as a resource and a virtual home for a community-of practice (see Phase Three, below).

-This helps, as an 'editorial board', to broaden the base and feed in news and views and other practice content; and also offer feedback as to what they think their own staff need, to ensure the relevance of PIElink activity to current and emerging needs (HERE).
+This helps us, as an 'editorial board', to broaden the base of our knowledge of the world of welfare and wellbeing; to feed in news and views and other practice content; and also offer feedback as to what they think their own staff need, to ensure the relevance of PIElink activity to current and emerging needs (HERE).
 It is this group primarily that is keeping the forums programme active (HERE); and a research special interest group is already meeting (HERE).

 Phase Three : Vocational training on complex needs